 Cronkite students participate in more than a dozen professional immersion programs, guided by award-winning journalists and communications professional, applying what they have learned in the classroom in real-world learning environments.
 Students cover the most important issues of the day from public affairs news bureaus in Phoenix and Washington.
 For Arizona PBS, they produce a nightly newscast that reaches 1.9 million households as well as a robust multimedia news website featuring in-depth regional stories.
 Students also report on sports from bureaus in Los Angles and Phoenix.

 Students in the Public Relations Lab develop campaigns for client companies, while Carnegie-Knight News21 multimedia journalists conduct national data-driven investigations into issues critical to Americans.
-In the Public Insight Network Bureau, students work with professional news organizations to deepen their connections to audiences, and in the New Media Innovation and Entrepreneurship Lab, they use digital technologies to forge the future of journalism.
+In the New Media Innovation and Entrepreneurship Lab, they use digital technologies to forge the future of journalism.

 This immersive learning environment happens in a state-of-the-art media complex that is unparalleled in journalism education.
 ASU’s investment in the school has generated national and international attention from educators and media professionals who place the school in the top tier of all U.S. journalism schools.
 The Times of London, The New York Times and USA Today have highlighted Cronkite in articles about changes taking place at journalism schools across the country.
 The prestigious publications called the Cronkite School a pioneer, kindling a notion of new media that will shape how news is delivered and how people will stay informed in the future.